atefs/cheat-sheets/vim/advanced.md

 ### Plugin Manager: `lazy.nvim`

+> 💡 `lazy.nvim` is the current community standard.
+You may encounter older configs using `packer.nvim` — it is deprecated and unmaintained.
+Migration is straightforward: lazy.nvim uses the same plugin spec format and adds parallel loading, lockfile support (`lazy-lock.json`), and a built-in UI.

 `lazy.nvim` is the current standard plugin manager for Neovim.
 It lazy-loads plugins automatically for fast startup.

 ```lua